 Situated in the middle of Kashmir, the Sanasar valley offers paragliding, trekking, rock climbing, golf playing and many more activities.
 You can enjoy a peaceful environment as well as adventure according to your own preference.

-Places to visit in South India in November
+Places to visit in South India during November

-November is a fantastic time to be in the south of India.
+November is a fantastic time to be in the southern part of India.
 Visitors can enjoy amazing views and great weather conditions to accompany their stay.